List of Contents

 What mediums do I need?

 There are more oil paint mediums on the market today than ever, giving you the opportunity to work with paint that has the exact qualities that you’re after.
-Here’s what you can do with your paint:
+Here’s what you can do to modify your paint with oil mediums:

 - Increase transparency